nhivp/Awesome-Embedded/README.md

 * [yaos is an embedded operating system for Internet of Things(IoT) devices, specifically for a single-core processor without MMU virtualization.](https://github.com/onkwon/yaos)
 * [RT-Thread for Raspberry Pi 2B ](https://github.com/BernardXiong/raspi2)
 * [tock](https://github.com/tock/tock) - A secure embedded operating system for Cortex-M based microcontrollers.
+* [AliOS-Things](https://github.com/alibaba/AliOS-Things) - AliOS Things released by Alibaba is an open-source implementation of operating system (OS) for Internet of Things (IoT).

 ## AUTOSAR